At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Co-operative Group Limited v Birse Developments Ltd & Others [2014] EWHC 530 (TCC)

-Jessica worked with Doré Green in this High Court case which examined when a main contractor’s claim in tort against a sub-contractor or member of its professional team is time-barred by virtue of section 2 of the Limitation Act 1980.
+Led by Doré Green acting for the Defendants in this High Court case which examined when a main contractor’s claim in tort against a sub-contractor or member of its professional team is time-barred by virtue of section 2 of the Limitation Act 1980.
 This case is the current authority on what constitutes damage in this context and the latest date on which it might be said to have occurred.

 Ranked as a Leading Junior for Insurance in the Legal 500, Jessica undertakes a broad range of insurance and reinsurance work, including cross-border insurance disputes.
 She is a trusted adviser in Marine Insurance and her extensive insurance experience extends to subrogated rights of insurers, coverage disputes, issues of policy wording and policy construction, breach of warranties, and claims raising contentious technical issues on the proximate cause of loss.